 Phone : +356 21 55 1301

-Things I’ve learnt from my diving trip to Gozo
+Things I’ve learnt from my day trip to Gozo

-1 – A day before, thoroughly check the weather forecast to dive the Gozo Blue Hole: I was well warned by St Andrew’s Divers Cove that sometimes the winds make the Blue Hole undivable, at times for several days in a row.
+- A day before, thoroughly check the weather forecast before going diving Gozo Blue Hole: I was well warned by St Andrew’s Divers Cove that sometimes the winds make the Blue Hole undivable, at times for several days in a row.
 We thought it would be ok on my first attempt, but once we arrived, big waves were crashing on the Azure Window.
 So be ready to keep some flexibility in your schedule.
 So yes, I had to return a second time to Gozo to dive the Blue Hole during my week in Malta!

-3 – There is so much more to see in Gozo than the Azure Window: that was the frustrating point actually for me, Gozo may be small, but there is so much to see.
+- There is so much more to see in Gozo than the Azure Window: that was the frustrating point actually for me, Gozo may be small, but there is so much to see.
 Even in 2 days there, I think I just had a tiny glimpse of its treasures.
-I gave you the highlights of my visit but if you want to stay longer you can consider visiting these other extraordinary places: The Calypso Cave viewpoint over the most beautiful sandy beach of Gozo, Ramla Bay, Mgarr ix-Xini is long narrow creek perfect for free diving in small underwater caves, Ġgantija Megalithic Temple might be one of the oldest in the world, and from Ta’Kenuna Tower in Nadur you can have the best view of Comino and Malta for your collection of travel selfies.
-You just can’t get bored!
+Consider also visiting the Calypso Cave viewpoint, Ramla Bay, Mgarr ix-Xini Creek, Ġgantija Megalithic Temple, and Ta’Kenuna Tower for the best view of Comino and Malta islands.

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)